AI Summary

 | Pro plan at 20k credits/mo | $37 |

-A solo user who maxes out overage pays more in overage than four months of the base plan — strong pressure to upgrade the slider or bring your own API key (which halves agent AI-model credits).
+A solo user who outgrows 20k credits is better off stepping the slider to 55k ($97) and setting the 75%/90% usage-threshold email alerts than relying on unlimited overage — strong pressure to right-size the slider or bring your own API key (which halves agent AI-model credits).

 Want to estimate your own Gumloop bill?
 Use the Gumloop pricing calculator to model your monthly cost based on credit volume, agent usage, and overage.